TRUSTED SOURCE OF TRAVEL INFORMATION

-The Northern and Western parts of Belize are the prime birding and hiking locations.There are over 605 species of birds in Belize and they are all waiting for you to seek them out.
-Nature trails abound throughout Belize, many on-site at hotel properties throughout the country.
+The Northern and Western parts of Belize are the prime birding and hiking locations.There are over 605 species of birds in Belize that are waiting for you to seek them out.
+They can be spotted on nature trails throughout Belize and many on-site at hotel properties.
 Read more: Tracking Wildlife in Belize, Birding in Belize.

-Why not turn your vacation into an opportunity to seek out options for a second home or an international income property.
+Why not turn your vacation into an opportunity to seek out options for a second home or an international income property?
 Belize has many incentives that make it easy for you to own property.
 There are many developments that offer tours and also educate you on everything you need to know about investing in this gem.
 Read more: Invest in Belize, The Best Place to Live, Invest and Retire in Belize, Own a Piece of Paradise in Belize.

-Of course, there is a healthy dose of things you “must-do” when you’re in Belize, such as swimming with the sharks off Ambergris Caye or down south at the Silk Caye Marine Reserve, this list shares the best tours and attractions by area, so depending on where you’re visiting, you won’t miss a thing!
+Of course, there is a healthy dose of things you “must-do” when you’re in Belize, such as swimming with the sharks off Ambergris Caye or down south at the Silk Caye Marine Reserve.
+This list shares the best tours and attractions by area, so depending on where you’re visiting, you won’t miss a thing!
 Read more: CC+L Belize Bucket List, Must Do’s in Belize, Getting Around Belize.

-Caye Caulker and San Pedro are not just water sports havens but also bustling towns where socializing is a favorite pastime.
-San Pedro is the northernmost island and is home to larger hotels and a wider variety of activities and Caye Caulker still remains the charming fishing village where you can go slow and enjoy the barefoot life, with many places to kick back, relax and enjoy Belize.
+Caye Caulker and San Pedro are not just water sports havens, but also bustling towns where socializing is a favorite pastime.
+San Pedro is the northernmost island and is home to larger hotels and a wider variety of activities while Caye Caulker still remains the charming fishing village where you can go slow and enjoy the barefoot life, with many places to kick back, relax and enjoy Belize.

 Among the most popular destinations to visit in Belize is Placencia.
 It is arguably home to the best coastal beach in the country and known for its laid-back village vibe.
 Bordered on one side by the lovely Placencia lagoon and on the Eastern side by the Caribbean Sea.
 Placencia is known for having some of the most beautiful beaches in the country and just offshore is a host of Belize’s most gorgeous islands.